geyang/dmc_gen/README.md

 # DMControl Generalization Benchmark
-This code base is a fork-in-progress from [Hansen & Wang 2020](https://arxiv.org/abs/2011.13389.
-Benchmark for generalization in continuous control from pixels based on [DMControl](https://github.com/deepmind/dm_control).
+This code base is a fork-in-progress from [Hansen & Wang 2020](https://arxiv.org/abs/2011.13389)'s

+The [./custom_vendor](./custom_vendor) folder contains the benchmark for generalization in continuous control from pixels based on [DMControl](https://github.com/deepmind/dm_control).
+Installation guide for these custom library could be found [there](./custom_vendor).